decentology/hyperverse-mono/packages/hyperverse-evm-erc777/docs/newInstance.md

 ### createInstance

-<p> The `createInstance` function takes in the account, the name of the token, the symbol representing that token, and it's value. </p>
+<p> The `createInstance` function takes in the account, the name of the token, the symbol representing that token, and an initial supply. </p>

 ```jsx
 	const createInstance = useCallback(